The seeker studies two versions of the Bhagavad Gita (Gandhi, Swami Vidyaprakashananda) in English / Hindi / Spanish

 Telugu recognition Pedro Nonell translation Bhagavad Gita

-Detachment from the fruit of actions (Gandhi) Bhagavad Gita, Yoga Philosophy
+Detachment from the fruit of actions (Gandhi) Bhagavad Gita, Philosophy of Yoga

-Bhagavad Gita (Yoga Philosophy) Comments by Sri Swami Sivananda, Shankara
+Bhagavad Gita (Philosophy of Yoga) Comments by Sri Swami Sivananda, Shankara

 The Bhagavad Gita and Sri Swami Sivananda